 Assign a mini-project to the finalists.

 About three-quarters of the way into the interview, assign the candidate a task or a project that will allow you to test his skills and break the monotony of the interview.
 I personally find this type of test very effective: the last time I hired someone, I had a very nice candidate who, on paper, had all the qualifications necessary for the position and who told me about some impressive achievements.
 When it was time for the test (which required debugging an application), he was simply the worst of all those I interviewed.
-It showed me right away that he wasn’t qualified for the job in spite of all the brilliant things he told me about.
+It showed me right away that he wasn’t qualified for the job despite all the brilliant things he told me about.

 Seek closure by announcing the five-minute warning.